cid-harvard/translation-sync/readme.md

 currently only does english and spanish translations.

 For the subnational front-ends, move the `translation.js` to the corresponding dir.
 They should match what it is here.
-For the EMBER app, `export default` should be added before the json object.